h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_1_31_explanation_population.md

 With unequal priors, the decision boundary shifts.
 The new boundary is where:
 $$\ln\frac{P(\mathbf{x}|\text{class }1)}{P(\mathbf{x}|\text{class }0)} = \ln\frac{P(\text{class }0)}{P(\text{class }1)} = \ln\frac{0.8}{0.2} \approx 1.386294$$

-This means we need stronger evidence (a higher likelihood for Class 1) to classify a point as Class 1 when we have a stronger prior belief in Class 0.
+This means we need stronger evidence (a higher likelihood) to classify a point as Class 1 when we have a stronger prior belief in Class 0.

 ![Decision Boundaries Comparison](../Images/L2_1_Quiz_31/a_step4a_boundaries_comparison.png)